LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ### Parallel Region: the 'parallel-by' Block
 In systems like CPU, it allows of asynchonized thread to realize the parallel execution.
 However, in Choreo, it employs the Single Instruction Multiple Data (SPMD) model as it way to realize parallelization.
 This is similar to some OpenMP parallel directive, and some parallel programming language like OpenCL/CUDA.

 However, the syntax of constructing a parallel region is quite different.
-It follows the C-style and encloses the code for parallel execution within the 'parallel-by' block.
+It employs the C-style bracket and encloses the code for parallel execution within the 'parallel-by' block.

 ```
 parallel p by 6 {